Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Introduction

 \section{Introduction}

-In recent years, self-supervised learning has shown great promise in learning strong representations without human-annotated labels \cite{simclr,simsiam,deepcluster}, minimizing the gap between self-supervised and fully-supervised pretraining.
+In recent years, self-supervised learning has shown great promise in learning strong representations without human-annotated labels \cite{simclr,simsiam,deepcluster}, and emerged as a strong competitor for fully-supervised pretraining.
 There are a number of benefits to such methods.
-Firstly, they reduce the time and resources required for expensive human-annotations and allow researchers to directly use large uncurated datasets for learning meaningful representations.
-Moreover, the models trained in a self-supervised fashion learn more abstract representations, which can be useful in solving a variety of downstream tasks without needing to train the models from scratch.
+Firstly, they reduce the time and resources required for expensive human annotations and allow researchers to directly use large uncurated datasets for learning meaningful representations.
+Moreover, the models trained in a self-supervised fashion learn more abstract representations, which are useful for a variety of downstream tasks without needing to train the models from scratch.
 Given the abundance of videos, their spatio-temporal information-rich nature, and the fact that in most cases they contain both audio and visual streams, self-supervised approaches are strong alternatives to fully-supervised methods for video representation learning.
-Moreover, the high dimensionality and multi-modal nature of videos makes them difficult to annotate, further motivates the use of self-supervision.
+Moreover, the high dimensionality and multi-modal nature of videos make them difficult to annotate, further motivating the use of self-supervision.

-A thorough review of the literature on self-supervised audio-visual representation learning reveals the following open problems. (\textit{i}) Data augmentation is proven to induce invariance toward learning strong representations \cite{simclr,scan}, yet little attention has been paid to investigate different augmentation strategies in multi-modal self-supervised frameworks. (\textit{ii}) Given that many existing works on video-based self-supervised learning take direct inspiration from image-based methods \cite{mmv,avts,cvrl,roy2021self}, they do not take full advantage of temporal information available in video data.
-For instance, methods based on contrastive frameworks \cite{simclr,pirl,avid,ravid,cmacc,gdt}, distillation \cite{byol,simsiam}, quantization \cite{swav,deepcluster,xdc}, or information maximization \cite{barlow_twins}, require two augmented views of a given sample to be fed to a shared backbone, followed by optimizing the underlying cost function.
-As also identified in a recent work \cite{brave}, we observe that many video-based methods \cite{mmv,avts,cvrl} perform the necessary augmentations on temporally identical views. (\textit{iii}) Lastly, existing solutions try to learn audio-visual representations by maintaining a tight temporal synchronicity between the two modalities \cite{mmv,avts,xdc,selavi}.
+The common and standard practice in self-supervised audio-visual representations learning is to learn intra-modal and cross-modal relationships between the audio and visual streams by maintaining tight temporal synchronicity between the two modalities \cite{mmv,avts,xdc,selavi}.
 Yet, the impact of learning temporally asynchronous cross-modal relationships in the context of self-supervised learning has not been explored.
-This notion deserves deeper exploration as learning such temporally asynchronous cross-modal relationships may in fact result in additional invariance and distinctiveness in the learned representations.
+This notion deserves deeper exploration as learning such temporally asynchronous cross-modal relationships may in fact result in increased invariance and distinctiveness in the learned representations.